7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - No content recycling

-5. Vista Social — Best for wide platform coverage
+5. Vista Social: best for wide platform coverage

-Key features:
+Key features

-- 13+ supported platforms
+- 13 or more supported platforms

 - DM automation and review management